Hannah Primrose, Countess of Rosebery: Relationship with Rosebery

 During their marriage the Roseberys travelled extensively, usually without their children.
 In September 1883, the couple left their children in the care of the nannies and nursery maids, supervised by Rosebery's sister Lady Leconfield, for a long tour of America and Australia.
 Lady Rosebery owned large investments in North America, including ranches in Texas and mines in Montana.
 Their arrival in New York was widely reported, and a full and flattering description of Lady Rosebery was reported in The Herald.
 The newspaper went on to describe Rosebery as looking like a prosperous farmer.
 Lady Rosebery was very taken with California, from where she wrote: "The inhabitants are very entertaining ... the women are very handsome, think nothing of dresses costing £80, "fix up" their faces very frequently and are generally divorced."
-Having toured and been fêted in America, the party moved on to Australia via Honolulu.
-In Australia, Rosebery chose to indulge his habit of solitude, installing his wife in a hotel in Sydney, while he went off alone to tour the outback.

 Rosebery's frequent absences from his wife fuelled gossip that he was a secret homosexual.
 It has been claimed that the inscrutable air that Rosebery wore was a mask to disguise his secret homosexual life.
 The worry of this illegal secret, it was claimed, and fear of exposure, caused his insomnia and bouts of depression.
 It was even whispered that his Barnbougle Castle retreat was really a venue for clandestine assignations with young men.
 Rosebery's possible homosexuality has been much discussed in recent times.
 Nothing conclusive has ever been found one way or the other, but it is possible that he had homosexual experiences while in the care of a paedophile housemaster at Eton in his youth.
 No evidence exists that his wife was aware of these rumours against her husband, or even that she would have understood them, bearing in mind her sheltered upbringing and limited education.
 Sex education was not part of a 19th-century upper-class girl's schooling.
-The more public and precise accusations of Rosebery's homosexuality by the Marquess of Queensberry, following the Cleveland Street scandal, did not occur until three years after Lady Rosebery's death.